angel-dart/angel/README.md

 # Route Parameters
 Routes can have parameters, as seen in the above examples.
-If a parameter is a numeber, then it will automatically be parsed.
+If a parameter is a number, then it will automatically be parsed.